October 21, 2020 By Jeff Rose

-With College Ave student loan refinancing, for example, you can choose a new loan term between 5 and 20 years.
-You can also secure a lower interest rate that starts at 3.64% with variable rate loans or 3.74% if you opt for a fixed interest rate.
+With College Ave student loan refinancing, for example, you can choose a new loan term between 5 and 15 years.

 Refinancing your student loans with a private lender like College Ave could easily save you thousands of dollars.
 As an example, imagine you have $38,000 in student loans with an interest rate of 6%.
 If you just started a 10-year repayment plan, you would have to pay $434.53 for 120 months for a total loan cost of $52,144.11.
 If you refinanced into a new loan with an interest rate of 4%, on the other hand, you would pay $392.43 per month for 120 months with a total loan cost of $47,109.14.
 This means you would pay less per month, but you would also save over $5,000 in interest over 10 years.